ArkEcosystemArchive/laravel-ui/EXAMPLES.md

 ```html
 <x-ark-upload-image-single id="profile" :image="$image" wire:model="imageSingle" />
 ```
 > It requires the use of a Livewire Component.
-> There is a trait that can be used with your Livewire Component `\ARKEcosystem\UserInterface\Components\UploadImageSingle`.
+> There is a trait that can be used with your Livewire Component `\ARKEcosystem\Foundation\UserInterface\Components\UploadImageSingle`.

 1. Install `Compressorjs`
 ```bash